Collision vs. Comprehensive: What is the difference between collision and comprehensive insurance?

 How long does it take to repair a car?

 There is no set time for car repairs.
 While the national average is around 11 days, the time it takes to get your car repaired varies depending on your area and how extensive the damage is.
+For example, if you live in a large city and your car is severely damaged, it may take weeks to repair your vehicle.
+In addition, if your car requires specialty parts, your wait time increases.

 Free Auto Insurance Comparison